 Suspicion Comes First: The Observation

-The efficacy of penicillin was discovered by Alexander Fleming in 1928.
-As a physician and as a research microbiologist, working at St. Mary's hospital in London.
-Fleming was searching for ways to combat an especially virulent strain of staphylococcus bacteria.
-The bacteria—staphylococcus aureus—was the known cause of especially destructive post-operative infections.
+Alexander Fleming discovered the efficacy of penicillin in 1928.
+As a physician and as a research microbiologist working at St. Mary's hospital in London.
+Fleming was searching for ways to combat an especially virulent strain of Staphylococcus bacteria.
+The bacteria—Staphylococcus aureus—was the known cause of especially destructive post-operative infections.

-For this research, Fleming had a number of bacterial cultures in the laboratory, growing in uncovered dishes.
+For this research, Fleming had some bacterial cultures in the laboratory, growing in open dishes.
 He was surprised to discover, one morning, some of the cultures were contaminated with small deposits of a certain fungus mold—Penicillium notatum—that had drifted in from the atmosphere.
-The especially striking finding was that staphloccus bacteria surrounding the mold had died.
+The especially striking finding was that staphylococcus bacteria surrounding the mold had died.
 At the same time, bacteria in uncontaminated cultures were still thriving.
 At this point, Fleming had a strong suspicion that this particular mold was effective in killing bacteria.

 Proof Comes Second: The Controlled experiment

-Before taking Penicillium from the laboratory into the clinic, Fleming needed proof that bacteria death was caused by this particular fungus, and not something else.
-Proof in this case required a controlled experiment (actually a series of quite a few experimental tests).
+Before taking Penicillium from the laboratory into the clinic, Fleming needed proof that this particular fungus caused bacteria death, not something else.
+Proof, in such cases, requires an experimental control (actually a series of quite a few experimental tests).

-The experimental design for each test, however, was very simple: A number of healthy bacterial culture dishes was divided into two groups: (1) Cultures in one group received a small deposit of Penicillium notatum, while (2) Cultures in the other group received a small deposit of another mold.
-Other than that, all cultures were allowed to grow under exactly the same conditions for a period of time.
+The experimental design for each test, however, was straightforward: Fleming divided a group of healthy bacterial culture dishes was divided into two groups: (1) Cultures in one group received a small deposit of Penicillium notatum, while (2) Cultures in the other group received a small deposit of another mold.
+Other than that, all cultures were allowed to grow under the same conditions for a period.

 Throughout, researchers monitored both groups for bacterial growth and longevity.
 Because these experiments were carefully controlled in this way, the only reasonable explanation for the effect on bacteria, was the presence of Penicillium.
-With these tests, efficacy was considered proven.
+These tests produced acceptable proof of efficacy.